k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><a href="/articles/07_table_population/13_LU_table_population_execution_order.md"><strong>Execution Order<strong></a>
 </td>
 <td width="482">
-<p>The order that LU tables are populated in an LU Schema is defined by Fabric when the LU Schema is created.
-The LU Schema root table is always populated first and by default, its population order is set to 1 since it is the first one to be executed.</p>
+<p>The order that LU tables are populated in an LU schema is defined by Fabric when the LU schema is created.
+The LU schema's Root Table is always populated first and by default, its population order is set to 1 since it is the first one to be executed.</p>
 </td>
 </tr>
 <tr>